LarissaLeijoto/testForDataScientist/README.md

 - Como foi a definição da sua estratégia de modelagem?

     First, I analyzed for each column all the statistics.
 After this, I realized that the data had very different distributions which makes the classification might be wrong.
-Thus, we had to perform tests to discretize the base at different intervals.
+So, I had to perform tests to discretize the base at different intervals.
 The tests and their results are available in the file folder.

 - Como foi definida a função de custo utilizada?